Web-based photographs of Layla Baalbaki.

 Translated from the Arabic by Elie Chalala.

-Excerpted from “Layla Baalbaki (1936-2023): Lebanese Writer Who Left a Revolutionary Storm in Modern Arab Feminist Novel at 22 Before Unexpected Adieu to Fiction Writing” by Abdo Wazen, scheduled to appear in the forthcoming Al Jadid, Vol. 27, No. 84, 2023.
+Excerpted from Abdo Wazen's “Layla Baalbaki (1936-2023): Lebanese Writer Who Left a Revolutionary Storm in Modern Arab Feminist Novel at 22 Before Unexpected Adieu to Fiction Writing,” which appeared in Al Jadid Magazine, Vol. 27, No. 84, 2023 and Inside Al Jadid Reports, No. 66, 2023.

 Copyright © 2023 AL JADID MAGAZINE